I Am Not There

 Thank you to my daughter, Christen, who in 2009, insisted that I view Roscoe on the website.
 Thank you to Lisa Rossman & WGSPR for allowing this match made in heaven.
 And thank you to Terri, for seeing Roscoe & I through this past year with her support.

-A quote from Henry David Thoreau gives me some solace when I think
+A quote from Henry David Thoreau gives me some solace when I think about losing Roscoe:

 “I left the woods for as good a reason as I went there.
 Perhaps it seemed to me that I had several more lives to live, and could not spare any more time for that one.”